 In simple terms, a P/E ratio is the price (P) divided by earnings (E).
 A stock with a price of $10 a share, and earnings last year of $1 a share, would have a P/E ratio of 10.

-In more complex terms, you have to decide whether to look at P/E ratios based on last year’s earnings, forecasted earnings, or a ten year average of earnings.
+In more complex terms, you have to decide whether to look at P/E ratios based on last year’s earnings, a future forecast of earnings, or a ten year average of past earnings.
 In addition, P/E ratios for an individual stock must be interpreted much differently than P/E ratios for the market as a whole.

 To learn more about P/E ratios, read: